 What Happened To Programming In The 2010s?

 A while ago, I read an article titled "What Happened In The 2010s" by Fred Wilson.
 The post highlights key changes in technology and business during the last ten years.
-This inspired me to think about a much smaller topic: What Happened To Programming In The 2010s?
+This inspired me to think about a much more narrow topic: What Happened To Programming In The 2010s?

 Where To Start?